-The HHFDC is required under Section 42 of the IRC to allocate only the minimum amount of tax credits required to make a project feasible.
-The determination of the amount of tax credits to be reserved or allocated to a project shall be made solely at the discretion of the HHFDC.
-The HHFDC may, at the time of issuance of the IRS Form(s) 8609 for the project, decrease the amount of tax credits allocated to a project based on the actual cost and financing of the project.
+The HHFDC is required under Section 42 of the IRC to allocate only the minimum amount of LIHTC required to make a project feasible.
+The determination of the amount of LIHTC to be reserved or allocated to a project shall be made solely at the discretion of the HHFDC.
+The HHFDC may, at the time of issuance of the IRS Form(s) 8609 for the project, decrease the amount of LIHTC allocated to a project based on the actual cost and financing of the project.